keltia/fetiche-rs/README.md

 ### Engine (managed in the `fetiche-engine` crate)

 As the name implies, this is the heart of the `Fetiche` framework.
 It is a fully-threaded engine, with one thread per job and each task has a number of threads inside.
-It use a pipeline design that ensure that every stage has input from the previous one and send its own output to the next one.
-Some stage/tasks are filters (`Convert`) and some are either consumer or producer (notably `Fetch` and `Stream`).
+It uses a pipeline design that ensure that every stage has input from the previous one and send its own output to the next one.
+Some stage/tasks are filters (`Convert`) and some are either consumer or producer (notably `Fetch`, `Stream` and `Store`).

 This allows for filters to be inserted for conversion and in the future for DB export as well.

-The current tasks defined are:

-- `Nothing`
-- `Message`
-- `Copy`
-- `Convert`
-- `Fetch`
-- `Read`
-- `Stream`

-I think it is more flexible to work within the framework of the engine.
+More information on its internal design in [Engine README.md](engine/README.md).

 > NOTE: this is a fast-changing WIP.